delightfulapp/delightful/README.md

 5. Reverse Geocoding!
 If there is a photo with location within photos taken at the same date, the location name will be shown next to the date.
 Just like that of iOS 7 Photos app.
 6. Browse All Photos.
 7. Parallax effect on login page!
+8. Core data support a.k.a you can see your photos and albums offline.

 Requirements